preetisawant/cloud-foundry/known-issues.md

 ```

 For more information on the Firehose Prometheus exporter see [Cloud Foundry Firehose Prometheus exporter](https://github.com/bosh-prometheus/firehose_exporter){: new_window} ![External link icon](../icons/launch-glyph.svg "External link icon").

+## Intermittent error accessing cell metrics
+{: #cellmetrics-issue}

+When accessing Cloud Foundry cell metrics in the _Overview_ or _Resource Usage_ pages there is an intermittent error preventing the collection of those metrics from the Kubernetes worker nodes in which the cells are depoloyed.
+Retry at a later time by refresing the page.